bixbydevelopers/capsule-sample-space-resorts/README.md

 we train these as "At prompt for" `SpaceResort` with goal `SpaceResort`.
-There are many ways the user can answer, so we annotate any provided Value (space resort name, planet, search criteria) and add a special flagged signal route to the `SelectResort` Action.
-This Action will take the hotels currently in context and attempt to filter them based on the newly provided inputs.
+There are many ways the user can answer, so we annotate any provided Value (space resort name, planet, search criteria) and add a special flagged signal route to the `SelectResort` action.
+This action will take the hotels currently in context and attempt to filter them based on the newly provided inputs.
 For
 example: